 There is no need to export and import a virtual machine to move across the hosts.
 This utility helps you move virtual machines across the Hyper-V Servers without having to export them first.
 This utility has been tested on Windows Server 2008 RTM and SP2 but it should work on Windows Server 2012 Hyper-V Server also.

 Using this tool, you will see the Attach and Detach options on the Right Click Context menu of the Virtual Hard Disk files.
-You can easily detach or attach a Virtual Hard Disk without a need to open Disk Management console.
+You can easily detach or attach a Virtual Hard Disk without a need to open the Disk Management console.
 There is also an option to attach various VHD files upon the system start-up.
 This program has been tested to work on Windows Server 2008 R2 but I have tested it on Windows Server 2012 and it works very well!

 AMD and Hyper-V System Compatibility Check